An Insight to Non-Traditional Trademarks

 For more details and clarification on the Traditional and non-traditional brand recognition, feel free to contact ADAM GLOBAL.

-Izhar Ahmed is an Intellectual Property Expert and has an experience of more than 5 years in the field of Intellectual Property Protection and Prosecution.
+Shanavas is an Intellectual Property Expert and has an experience of more than 5 years in the field of Intellectual Property Protection and Prosecution.
 He is registered with the Delhi Bar Council and Bar Council of India and is a based in Dubai, United Arab Emirates and work as an IP Consultant with a boutique IP and Corporate Consultancy Firm.
-Izhar has managed the Trademark portfolio of various Private and Government undertakings in GCC and numerous multinational business organizations from across the globe which hails from different sectors.
-Izhar has rich experience with key legal issues along with wide knowledge of legal concerns related to Intellectual Property Rights, Contracts, Business Laws, Incorporation Laws and rules related to due diligence.
-He can be directly contacted at +971589474863 or at firstname.lastname@example.org
+Shanavas has managed the Trademark portfolio of various Private and Government undertakings in GCC and numerous multinational business organizations from across the globe which hails from different sectors.
+Shanavas has rich experience with key legal issues along with wide knowledge of legal concerns related to Intellectual Property Rights, Contracts, Business Laws, Incorporation Laws and rules related to due diligence.
+He can be directly contacted at +971 50 911 0516 or firstname.lastname@example.org